 While the couple had planned to be married on the lawn at the venue, the rain shifted plans so that a room flip was in order.
 Chairs were placed stadium style in the dining hall of the Rand-Bryan facing a wall of windows, with a lovely door backdrop that the couple brought in.
 With grandparents, parents, and bridal party, the couple made their ways down the aisle to guitar music played by Taylor’s cousin, Peyton.
 Taylor’s Aunt Gail then officiated the ceremony.

-With the start of the reception, the bridal party and couple made their grand entrance to Chris Brown's "Forever" as a nod to the couple's love of "The Office," which was a surprise for the couple which the Maids of Honor had me set up with the DJ.
+With the start of the reception, the bridal party and couple made their grand entrance to Chris Brown’s “Forever” as a nod to the couple’s love of “The Office,” which was a surprise for the couple that the Maids of Honor had me set up with the DJ.
 Once all had taken their seats, guests were treated to City BBQ, and then it was time for toasts.
-The two Maids of Honor - sisters of the bride - shared a mic during a comic toast that included them stealing the mic back and forth in an effort to prove who was the "favorite sister."
+The two Maids of Honor – sisters of the bride – shared the stage for a a comic toast that included stealing the mic back and forth in an effort to prove who was the “favorite sister.”
 The two Best Men followed with heartfelt speeches about how great the couple is.

 After the planned toasts, the father of the groom took the mic to thank everyone for joining and to bless the couple.
-One more surprise toast came up before the end of the reception - one of Chris' relatives, an older man who spoke only German, wanted the mic.
-In checking with the couple that an unexpected toast was alright, they happily said yes.
-Taylor even took the mic and introduced the gentleman to the rest of the guests, using a bit of the German she had learned as she handed off the mic for the final toast, which few guests understood but all enjoyed.
+One more surprise toast came up before the end of the reception – one of Chris’ relatives, an older man who spoke only German, wanted the mic.
+In checking with the couple that an unexpected toast was alright, Taylor happily took the mic and introduced the gentleman to the rest of the guests, using a bit of the German she’d learned as she handed off the mic for the final toast, which few guests understood but all enjoyed.

 With toasts complete, the cake was cut (which was, indeed, topped with the cutest little hand-painted cake topper modeled after their cats).
 Then it was time for the first dance, and the couple guided their guests outside to the tent on the front lawn, which housed the DJ and dance floor.
 Guests danced, mingled around the venue and on the porch and enjoyed the rest of the rainy evening in leisure.
 With a small break for bouquet and garter toss, the couple had an absolute blast dancing, drinking and laughing with their friends and family.